Congress Park is bordered by Colfax Avenue to the North, 6th Avenue to the South, Colorado Boulevard to the East, and York Street to the West.

 What's To Love About Congress Park | Denver, CO

-The Congress Park neighborhood includes a sizable section of the E. 7th Avenue Parkway, which is Denver’s largest historic district.
-While it’s only two blocks wide for most of the length, the district runs from Logan Street to Colorado Boulevard from E. 6th Avenue to 8th Avenue.
-Created in 1912 during the City Beautiful movement the parkway is home to some of the stateliest homes in Denver with Denver Squares, Bungalows, Victorians along the south and north of the parkway.
+The neighborhood includes a sizable section of the E. 7th Avenue Parkway, Denver’s largest historic district, with some of the stateliest homes in town.
+While it is only two blocks wide, the district runs from Logan Street to Colorado Boulevard from E. 6th Avenue to E. 8th Avenue.

 Congress Park is the 17th most walkable neighborhood in Denver with 10,239 residents.